raul23/clustering-text/README.rst

 Recall the true labels: biology, chemistry, mathematics, philosophy, physics.

-Thus we can infer that:
+Thus we can infer the labels for each cluster found by KMeans:

 - Cluster 0: philosophy
 - Cluster 1: biology